munasinha/vscode-laravel-hero/README.md

   <img style="width:100%" src="media/overview/laravel-heo-migration.png">
 </div>

-**See every migration at a glance.** Green checkmarks show what's migrated, circles show what's pending.
+**See every migration at a glance.** Green check marks show what's migrated, circles show what's pending.
 Like a project management board, but for your database.

 - **Create migrations** with a simple dialog no `php artisan` needed
 - **Run individual migrations** or execute all pending ones in sequence
 - **Rollback with precision** specify exact steps or rollback everything
-- **Force re-run** for development without touching your terminal
+- **Force re run** for development without touching your terminal
 - **Search and sort** through hundreds of migrations instantly
 - **Jump to source** with one click

-*Real-world scenario:* You're onboarding a new developer.
+*Real world scenario:* You're onboarding a new developer.
 Instead of sending them a list of terminal commands, they open Laravel Hero, see exactly what migrations need to run, and click "Run All."
 Done in 3 seconds.

 ---